Usually responds within 1 day

-Family looking for kind, vaccinated volunteers to help with childcare, exploring and adventuring around our cute little island city together, and cleaning, cooking and gardening.
+Family looking for kind volunteers to help with childcare, exploring and adventuring around our cute little island city together, and cleaning, cooking and gardening.

-Our family of four loves to meet new people and hear about their adventures and perspectives on the world.
-Our daughters (born in 2009 and 2012) are in French Immersion at school so practicing french (though they are shy) is a great opportunity for us.
+Our family of four, plus often a female international student that we host, loves to meet new people and hear about their adventures and perspectives on the world.
+Our kids (born in 2009 and 2012) are in French Immersion at school so practicing french (though they are shy) is a great opportunity for us.
 Practicing Spanish would also be fun!

 We have traveled a fair amount before we had our children, and with them, and love to dream about future journeys.
 We love to go adventuring around our little island city, and enjoy the beaches, parks, hikes, bike trails, unique cafes and restaurants, and attractions this city offers.

 Before kids, we spent 3 years as working holidaymakers in Ireland, Scotland, New Zealand, and countless months on international exchanges, backpacking, hitchhiking and couchsurfing around alot of the world, so we have a sense of what folks new to Victoria are looking for in an experience in a new culture.
 We also sponsor refugees and enjoy bringing different understandings of the world into our home and conversation with our family.

 Projects involving children

 This project could involve children.
 For more information see our guidelines and tips here.

 We are looking for volunteers to assist with housecleaning, gardening, childcare, picking our daughters up from school, and cooking some family meals, as well as other projects that may come up.